cudmore/triggercamera/docs/docs/index.md

 By creating a system with a Raspberry Pi there are a large number of ways to quickly and cheaply extend the system in very useful ways.

- - Add an Arduino microcontroller
+ - [Done] Add an Arduino microcontroller
  - Add an LCD/button controller
  - Add a touch-screen interface